ava-dn/avas_2025/_posts/Foundation/2025-03-04-trimester_2_final.md

 **CPT REQUIREMENTS:**

+Adding Location and Review to History:

 self.location_history.append({"user_id": user_id, "location": location, "review": review})

-Explanation: This code adds a user's location and associated review to the location_history list,
+Explanation: This code adds a user’s location and their review to the location_history

-helping track the user's pinned locations and reviews over time.
+list.
+It helps track the locations users have pinned along with their associated

+ reviews, creating a historical log for future reference.

-Student-Developed Procedure
+Student-Developed Procedure:

 def save_location(self, user_id, latitude, longitude, review):
+    """Save a specific location with its review.""" location = {"user_id": user_id, "latitude": latitude, "longitude": longitude, "review": review}
+    self.location_history.append(location)
+    return location

+Explanation: The save_location method stores a user's latitude, longitude, and review for a

-Explanation: This function allows users to save a specific location (latitude and longitude)
+particular location.
+This allows users to return to the same spot later by saving and

-along with their review.
-It stores this information in the system, enabling users to return to

-the same spot later.
+referencing their data in the system.

-Algorithm (Sequencing, Selection, Iteration)
+Algorithm (Sequencing, Selection, Iteration):

-Code Snippet

 try:
     location_data = request.get_json()

-    if not location_data or 'latitude' not in location_data or 'longitude' not in
+    if not location_data or 'latitude' not in location_data or 'longitude' not in location_data: return jsonify({"error": "Latitude and Longitude are required"}), 400

-     location_data:
-        return jsonify({"error": "Latitude and Longitude are required"}), 400

-Explanation: This is an example of selection in the code.
-It checks if the necessary
+Explanation: This code illustrates selection through the if statement.
+It checks whether the

- data (latitude and longitude) is provided in the request.
-If not, an error message is returned.
+required fields (latitude and longitude) are present in the incoming request data.
+If missing,

+it returns an error message indicating that both coordinates are necessary.

-Procedure Call
+Procedure Call:

 location_response = self.save_location(user_id, latitude, longitude, review)

-Explanation: This calls the save_location() method to store the user’s location and review based on the
+Explanation: This line calls the save_location method to store the user's location

-data received.
-It saves the data to the database and returns a response indicating the success or
+and their review.
+It sends the received data to be saved and stores it in the system,

-failure of the operation.
+preparing a response for the user.

-Output Statement
+Output Statement:

 return jsonify({"message": "Location saved successfully", "location": location_response})

-Explanation: This sends a confirmation message back to the user, including the saved location data,
+Explanation: This statement sends a JSON response back to the user, confirming that their

-in JSON format.
-It lets the user know their location and review have been successfully saved.
+location and review have been saved successfully.
+It includes the saved location data to

-**CRUD FUNCTIONALITY IN MY MODEL**
+verify that the operation was successful.

+CRUD Functionality in Model

+The Create operation is a key part of CRUD (Create, Read, Update, Delete) functionality.
+Here's how

+you could define a method to save a new location to the database:

 def create(self):
     """Save the location to the database."""
     db.session.add(self)
     db.session.commit()

-    def read(self):
-        """Convert the location object to a dictionary for JSON serialization.""" return {
-            "id": self.id,
-            "user_id": self.user_id,
-            "channel_id": self.channel_id,
-            "latitude": self.latitude,
-            "longitude": self.longitude,
-            "timestamp": self.timestamp.isoformat()
-        }

-    def update(self):
-        """Update the location in the database."""
-        db.session.add(self)  # Explicitly add it to the session (mark it as modified) db.session.commit()

-    def delete(self):
+Explanation: This create method adds the location object to the database session and commits it,

-        """Delete the location from the database."""
+ effectively saving the new location record to the database.
+This supports the "Create"

-        db.session.delete(self)
-        db.session.commit()
+ aspect of CRUD functionality.